AdelolaBadejo/LITA-Class-Project-on-Customer-Data-Analysis-Documentation/README.md

 The features identified for analysis are CustomrerID, Region, Subscription Type, Cancelled, Revenue, Subcription Duration. the reason for choosing these features is simply because i want to know how customer behavoir affects subcription pattern and cancellation trends.

+### Pre-Posssesing Techniques Used
+- Loading of the Dataset
+- Understanding the Dataset
+- Cleaning the Dataset